maxrothman/config/README.md

   and follow the instructions in `Stylus/README.md`
 * Follow the instructions in `Alfred.alfredpreferences/README.md`
 * Follow the instructions in the README in automator/
-* Run all the scripts in misc-scripts except pre-push
+* Run all the scripts in misc-scripts
-  * TODO: and except pgcli config.
-Need to separate those two out
 * Manual iTerm setup:
   * In iTerm, go to Preferences > General > Preferences and set "Load preferences from a custom folder or URL" to the location of the `iTerm` directory in this repo.